JanKrysztop/Guestline-recruitment-task/README.md

     cd /.../Guestline-recruitment-task-main

+#### 6. Install node.js from this link : https://nodejs.org/en/

-#### 6. While inside this folder type in command:
+#### 7. While inside this folder type in command:

     npm install

-#### 7. And finally use this command to start local server and view project in the browser:
+#### 8. And finally use this command to start local server and view project in the browser:

     npm start